Nicholas Acquavella

-Nicholas Acquavella (1898–1987) was an American art dealer and gallerist, and the founder of Acquavella Galleries.
+Nicola Mario "Nicholas" Acquavella (1898–1987) was an Italian-born, American art dealer and gallerist, and the founder of Acquavella Galleries.

 Early life

-Acquavella was born on 1 July 1898, in Padula, Provincia di Salerno, Kingdom of Italy, and immigrated to the US in 1919, and started dealing privately in Italian art.
+Acquavella was born on 1 July 1898, in Padula, near Salerno, Italy.
+He immigrated to the US in 1919, and started dealing privately in Italian art.

 Career

-He founded Acquavella Galleries in 1921, at 598 Madison Avenue, where he specialised in Italian art.
+IN 1921, Nicholas founded Acquavella Galleries, at 598 Madison Avenue, where he continued to focus on Italian art while working with other European artists, most notably Lucien Freud.

-In 1967, he moved his gallery to 18 East 79th Street, where it remains, and in 1968, his son William Acquavella took over.
+In 1967, he moved his gallery to 18 East 79th Street, where it still based.
+In 1968, his son William Acquavella took over.

 Personal life

-He was married to Michelina Editta "Edythe" Acquavella (1911–2008), the daughter of Vincenzo Cardillo and Anna Della Valla.
+Nicholas Acquavella was married to Michelina Editta "Edythe" Acquavella (1911–2008), the daughter of Vincenzo Cardillo and Anna Della Valle.

 They had one son, William Acquavella, and three grandchildren.

-He died on 20 April 1987 at Lenox Hill Hospital in New York City, aged 88.
+Nicholas Acquavella died on 20 April 1987 at Lenox Hill Hospital in New York City, aged 88.